How to use framing to shape your messaging strategy

 Essentially, we absorb new information by fitting it into the framework of something we already understand.
 People use mental shortcuts (heuristics) to make sense of the world.
 These mental shortcuts rely on ‘frames,’ which are internalized concepts and values that allow us to give meaning to new developments and information.
 These frames can be triggered by various elements, such as language choices and different messengers or images.
 These communication elements, therefore, have a major influence on decision making.

 Even a simple choice of words influences people’s interpretation.
 For instance, do you have an old car or a vintage car?
+Have you made mistakes, or learnt lessons?
 Are you heading into your twilight years or your golden years?
-Have you made mistakes, or learnt lessons?
-This choice of words creates a frame or base for the whole message around it.
+(Read the FrameWorks case study at the end of this article about the reframing of aging.)
+The choice of your words creates a frame or theme on which to base the message.

 Framing can be conveyed through: